unstoppabledomains/dev-docs/polygon/cns1-to-uns2.md

 ![safeTransferFrom function with 4 fields to complete](/images/cns-safe-transfer-option2.png)

-<figcaption style="text-align: center">safeTransferFrom function with 4 fields to complete</figcaption>
+<figcaption>safeTransferFrom function with 4 fields to complete</figcaption>
 </figure>

 * Complete the ```safeTransferFrom``` fields: from, to, tokenId, _data.